serpwings/simply-static-post-process/README.md

 # Simply Static Post Process

 > :warning: This approach is only supported for Simply Static versions upto 2.3.2.
 This will not work with Version 3 and upwards.
 Please check [static-wordpress](https://github.com/serpwings/static-wordpress) repositroy which works with latest version.
+Alternatively, you can download [Simply Static Version 2.3.2 from WordPress.org Plugin repoisitory](https://downloads.wordpress.org/plugin/simply-static.2.3.2.zip)

 A Python Library to prepare and deploy a static version of a WordPress Installation on Netlify (Static Hosting Service Provider).